This information is intended for use by health professionals

 Increased incidence of cerebral infarction has been reported in oropharyngeal cancer patients treated with fluorouracil and cisplatin.

-There are no adequate and well-controlled studies in pregnant women, however, fetal defects and miscarriages have been reported.
+There are no adequate and well-controlled studies in pregnant women, however, foetal defects and miscarriages have been reported.

-Women of childbearing potential should be advised to avoid becoming pregnant and use an effective method of contraception during treatment with fluorouracil and up to 6 months afterwards.
-If the drug is used during pregnancy, or if the patient becomes pregnant while taking the drug, the patient should be fully informed of the potential hazard to the fetus and genetic counselling is recommended.
+Women of childbearing potential should be advised to avoid becoming pregnant and use an effective method of contraception during treatment with fluorouracil and at least 6 months afterwards.
+If the drug is used during pregnancy, or if the patient becomes pregnant while taking the drug, the patient should be fully informed of the potential hazard to the foetus and genetic counselling is recommended.
 Fluorouracil should be used during pregnancy only if the potential benefit justifies the potential risk to the foetus.

 Since it is not known whether fluorouracil passes into breast milk, breast-feeding must be discontinued if the mother is treated with fluorouracil.